Quincy Knee Injury Lawyers

-Most on-the-job knee injuries include damage to the tendons and muscles, torn cartilage, fractured bones, and sprains.
+Most knee injuries sustained at work include damage to the tendons and muscles, torn cartilage, fractured bones, and sprains.
 The most common, and serious, injuries are meniscus injuries, ligament injuries, and chondromalacia.

 - Meniscus Injuries: These types of injuries are often described as the knee “giving out.”
 Depending on the severity of the tear, this injury can cause pain, instability, swelling, and limited mobility.
 Walking up the stairs, twisting or turning suddenly, or lifting heavy objects are common causes of this injury.
 Arthroscopic surgery, physical therapy, and medication are often needed to fix meniscus tears.

 - Ligament Injuries: Ligament injuries are often simply called sprains.
 However, these types of injuries can be much more complicated.
 Since the ligaments in your knee connect your thighbone to your shin, they are crucial to the proper functioning of your entire leg.
 If any of the four ligaments in your knee become injured, it may take months to recover fully.
 If your anterior cruciate ligament (ACL) tears, you may even need reconstructive surgery.